ebellocchia/telegram_crypto_price_bot/README.md

     - `COIN_ID`: CoinGecko *ID*
     - `COIN_VS`: CoinGecko *vs_currency*
     - `flag`: true or false
-- `/pricebot_task_info`: show the list of active price tasks in the current chat
+- `/pricebot_task_info`: show the list of active price tasks in the current chat (jobs in all topics will be shown)

 By default:
 - a price task will send chart and price information in the same message.
 This can be enabled/disabled with the `pricebot_task_send_in_same_msg` command.